Mining and Minerals

 South of 60

 The Indian Act and the Indian Mining Regulations provide for disposition of reserve minerals.
 Some Federal-Provincial mineral agreements may affect the administration of minerals on First Nations reserve lands and the benefits from their disposition.
+The development of surface materials, such as sand and gravel is governed by policy and the Guidelines for Unconsolidated Non-Metallic Substances on Reserve Lands that offer direction for the taking, disposition and removal of such minerals, providing for informed decisions and planning strategies.
 In carrying out its fiduciary obligations AANDC is generally providing a climate that enables First nations to develop and manage their own mineral resources by assisting them to maximize the benefits, ensuring prudent and safe mining management and promoting good environmental stewardship.

 AANDC and its regional offices assist the First Nations with developing the instruments used for mineral disposition in the form of permits and leases specifying the terms, conditions and legal contractual obligations for all parties.
 Regional summaries of the 1990 Mineral Resource Potential of Indian Reserve Lands report, as well as the national summary, explain the mineral potential on reserve lands in each province and territory.